MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data.IsWorkingBranchAvailableOnOpen -** Change tracking diagnostic making sure we have the latest version of a shared file

+  - **Data.LicenseStatus** - Diagnostic product license status, used to validate that appropriate product features are enabled for the user’s license type

   - **Data.LicenseType -** Indicates state of license (free/paid/trial etc.)

   - **Data.Location -** Indicates storage media type/location (USB, Cloud, etc.)